All Products

 1. Connect to LindormTable from the MySQL command line.

-2. Insert data into the source tables.
+2. Insert sample data into both source tables.

 INSERT INTO user_tbl (user_id, user_name, user_addr) VALUES